aanhtran01/BetterReadMapping/readme.txt

 >D281 T
 >D544 C

-The project also does its best filter out random sequencing errors.
+The code also does filter out random sequencing errors, based on an occurance threshold.

 Deliverables:
 -------------